lac0220/joke-api/README.md

 # Jokes Generator

-Random jokes generator by fetching API data from an URL
+A random jokes generator that fetches API data from an URL and keeps counting the number of reading jokes
 ## Tech Stack

 - React.js